paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-033-coastal-zone-management.md

   (B) Grants under this paragraph to implement a program change may not be made in any fiscal year after the second fiscal year that begins after the approval of that change by the Secretary.

-**(c) Evaluation of State proposals by Secretary** The Secretary shall evaluate and rank State proposals for funding under this section, and make funding awards based on those proposals, taking into account the criteria established by the Secretary under subsection (d) of this section.
+**(c) Evaluation of State proposals by Secretary** The Secretary shall evaluate and rank State proposals for funding under this section, and make funding awards based on those proposals, taking into account the criteria established by the Secretary under subsection (d).
 The Secretary shall ensure that funding decisions under this section take into consideration the fiscal and technical needs of proposing States and the overall merit of each proposal in terms of benefits to the public.

 **(d) Promulgation of regulations by Secretary** Within 12 months following November 5, 1990, and consistent with the notice and participation requirements established in [section 1463 of this title](./chapter-033-coastal-zone-management.md#section-1463), the Secretary shall promulgate regulations concerning coastal zone enhancement grants that establish—